TeseoLou/clancy-nook-walking-tours/README.md

 Could-Have
 - Provide Supplementary Media

+---

 #### **Functional Requirements**
 Functional requirements define the features and behaviors a website must have to meet user and business goals.
 In UX design and development, they ensure the website functions as intended, allowing users to navigate, submit forms, and access information easily.
-During development, these requirements act as a blueprint, helping prioritise tasks and allocate resources, ensuring the site fulfills its purpose, from booking tours to sharing reviews effectively.
+During development, these requirements act as a blueprint, helping prioritise tasks and allocate resources, ensuring the site fulfils its purpose, from booking tours to sharing reviews effectively.

 To determine which project requirements have functional requisites, we need to review the user stories, business goals, and UX components.
 I have categorise functional requirements based on their scope and application:
 - **Macro Functions:** Apply universally across the entire website (e.g., responsive navigation, accessibility).